willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 #### Privacy control for connected experiences that analyze your content

-If you turn off connected experiences that analyze your content on Windows or Mac devices in your organization, Microsoft 365 Copilot features won’t be available to your users in the following apps:
+If you turn off connected experiences that analyze your content on devices in your organization, Microsoft 365 Copilot features won’t be available to your users in the following apps:

 - Excel
+- OneNote
+- Outlook
 - PowerPoint
-- OneNote
 - Word

+This applies to when you’re running the most current version of these apps on Windows, Mac, iOS, or Android devices.

 There's also a privacy control that turns off all connected experiences, including connected experiences that analyze your content.
 If you use that privacy control, Microsoft 365 Copilot features won’t be available for certain apps on certain devices as described above.